 There was nothing normal about 2020.
 Our content and outreach strategists had to navigate a particularly fickle news cycle.
 A cycle dominated by the Covid-19 crisis, election sentiments, and tremendous economic uncertainty.

-As a result, roughly half of our research reflected pandemic-related themes and storylines in order to resonate with the media’s appetite.
+As a result, roughly half of our research and digital PR in 2020 reflected pandemic-related themes and storylines in order to resonate with the media’s appetite.

 Between December 1, 2019 and November 30, 2020, our agency launched 60 digital PR campaigns for our clients.
 The campaigns were grounded in data and defined by tangentially relevant research topics.
 We selectively chose topics that could both establish our clients as subject matter experts, and appear newsworthy enough to capture the attention of the media.

 Depending on the client and content focus, we turned to different modes of data collection to produce our research.
 Some campaigns consisted of consumer and national surveys, others scraped public data bases for trends and demographics information, while others dove deep into Google Trends to reveal insights into search behavior.